Carbon-izer Presents Northwest Freeway (Outer Belt)

 Love's Travel Center / 30710 FM 2920

-On the north side of 290 sits just one business, the Love's Travel Center, which has an Arby's inside (it has been here since 2001).
+While it has no direct 290 access and requires a bit of a farther trip on FM 2920, on the north side of 290 sits just one business, the Love's Travel Center, which has an Arby's inside (it has been here since 2001).
 I've been here a few times but I rarely stop at it (usually prefer Buc-ee's).
 As a truck stop, its merchandise mix is a bit more interesting than the usual convenience store fare, but the restrooms aren't that great, the prices aren't that great, and I don't really care for Arby's as a fast food option (probably why they seem to have closed a lot of locations in the last few years).
 It can be seen on the left side of the distant shot looking toward the Exxon.
 The logo (for Arby's) was updated, though.

 Jack in the Box / 31014 FM 2920